MrManor/ansible_adjoin/adjoin/README.md

 Tested using the following versions:
  * ansible 2.9.6 runnning on openSUSE

-### Operating systems
+### Target Operating systems

 Tested with Centos 8

 ## Example Playbook

-Clone the repository in the roles directory in ansible as adjoin and include this role in your list.
+Clone the repository to the ansible roles directory as adjoin, and include this role in your list.
 For example

 ```